qnoraz/AntisolarCandidatesInspections/README.md

 - the PDC-MAP light-curve (Jenkins et al. 2010; Smith et al. 2012; Stumpe et al. 2012) (./PDC54d/),
 - the additional KEPSEISMIC light-curve cutted off at 80 days, and which has been detrended from the long-term Kepler modulation (./Fold80d).

-The Jupiter Python notebook give you an example of plot you can make with such .fits files.
+The Jupiter Python notebook 'READ_KEPSEISMIC_FITS_FILES' give you an example of plot you can make with such .fits files.
 Finally, Table C.1 of Noraz et al. (2022b) is made available in its full and machine-readable form : see TableC1v2.txt .